Top 10 Things to Know When Moving to Germany

 8. The Locals

-Since moving to southwest Germany, I have had a few faux-pas along the way.
-Mostly mishaps at the grocery store pertaining to things like labeling my produce properly, bagging my groceries swiftly, being overly friendly and so forth.
+Since moving to southwest Germany, I have had a few faux pas along the way.
+Mostly mishaps at the grocery store pertaining to things like not printing labels for my produce properly, forgetting my tote bags for groceries, bagging my groceries too slowly, being overly friendly and chatty, and so forth.

 9. Restaurant Quirks